-What kind of ROI do you need to see from your PPC campaigns?
+What kind of ROI do you need to see from your pay-per-click advertising campaigns?
 5X, 10X, 15X?

 How to Launch a Successful PPC Campaign

 To have a successful PPC campaign, you must choose the right keywords to target.
-These aren’t just any keywords that relate to your business.
+These aren’t just any keywords or search terms that relate to your business.
 They’re strategic and designed to maximize your PPC ROI.

 Effective keyword research follows 3 essential steps:

-- Build a seed list — These are words off the top of your head.
-They’re also based on knowledge of your customers, previous campaigns, and competitors.
+- Build a seed list – These are words off the top of your head.
+They’re also based on knowledge of your target audience, previous campaigns, and competitors.

 - Use research tools to expand this list, or eliminate words – Tools will include keyword planners as well as tools that help you understand what the competition is using.